 What is the aspect you are personally most proud?

 As I said before, Scoot views its role as part of the community, so one initiative I am particularly proud of is our monthly Scoot event, hosted in different spots throughout Barcelona.
-Because we believe connecting with your audiences & building a community should not be only in Social Media!
+Our hyperlocal outlook means we believe connecting with your audiences & building a community should not be only in Social Media!

 The monthly events give Scoot the ability to connect with our current and potential new users, but more importantly give us a chance to learn from, exchange experiences, and build the cities we want to see in the future.
 We are passionate about working alongside the people who we share space with, regardless of if they use our services or not.
 Which is why, throughout our European expansion, my motto is to think global, act local & keep it real!